-- 169. DBP has indicated to the Authority that the cost to DBP for the BEP Capacity is not based on a bottom-up calculation of costs of the BEP asset but rather is an outcome of a commercial negotiation with the owners of the BEP, with these negotiations affected by DBP knowing the cost of alternative options to a lease of the BEP Capacity and the [redacted]. - 170.
+- annual escalation of the base rent amount at a rate of 67 per cent of the rate of change in the all-groups Perth CPI (using September quarter CPI values).86 - 168.
+DBP has not provided information to enable the Authority to identify forecast operating and capital costs for the BEP, which the Authority presumes are included in the forecasts of capital and operating expenditure for the entire DBNGP for the 2011 to 2015 access arrangement period. - 169.
+DBP has indicated to the Authority that the cost to DBP for the BEP Capacity is not based on a bottom-up calculation of costs of the BEP asset but rather is an outcome of a commercial negotiation with the owners of the BEP, with these negotiations affected by DBP knowing the cost of alternative options to a lease of the BEP Capacity and the owners of the BEP motivated to gain additional utilisation for the BEP.87 - 170.
 DBP's attributed capital cost of the lease of the BEP Capacity is calculated as a present value of rent charges over a 20 year lease period.
 In documentation submitted with the proposed revised access arrangement, DBP proposed a value of \$19.04 million in dollar values of 2008 (\$19.96 million in dollar values of 31 December 2010).
-DBP has subsequently submitted a revised value to the Authority of \$22.672 million at 1 December 2010 based on: - the term of the contract being from [redacted] to [redacted] 2030; - DBP's share of the [redacted] rent charge of [redacted] per cent; - an assumed annual inflation rate (for escalation of rent charges) of [redacted] per cent; and - a nominal annual discount rate of [redacted] per cent, with [redacted] discounting of rent charges.
-88 - 171.
+DBP has subsequently submitted a revised value to the Authority of \$22.672 million at 1 December 2010 based on: - the term of the contract being from 1 December 2010 to 30 November 2030; - DBP's share of the monthly rent charge of 49 per cent; - an assumed annual inflation rate (for escalation of rent charges) of 2.5 per cent; and - a nominal annual discount rate [redacted] with monthly discounting of rent charges.88 - 171.
 The Authority is not satisfied that the capital cost ascribed to the lease of the BEP Capacity has been appropriately determined.
 The Authority considers that the capital costs should be determined in accordance with Australian Accounting Standard AASB 117, paragraph 20 of which requires that: